venkateshatgit/flare-floss/README.md

 basic static analysis of unknown binaries.

 FLOSS extracts all the following string types:
-1. static strings: "regular" ASCII and UTF-16LE strings
+1. static strings: "regular" ASCII and UTF-16LE strings.
-2. stack strings: strings constructed on the stack at run-time
+2. stack strings: strings constructed on the stack at run-time.
-3. tight strings: a special form of stack strings, decoded on the stack
+3. tight strings: a special form of stack strings, decoded on the stack.
-4. decoded strings: strings decoded in a function
+4. decoded strings: strings decoded in a function.

 Please review the theory behind FLOSS [here](doc/theory.md).